Kenron-Robinson/configure-ad/README.md

  <br />
  <br />
  Now restart the virtual machine but be sure to login with the netbios domain name you set up before.
 It should look like this "mydomain.com\labuser
 " but use the name you chose with the orginal login.
+Once you are in we will start by setting up the orgnizatnal unit.